 WRTG 260 Introduction to Creative Writing | Jason Bussman Section 01 Section 02 | Fiction, Non-Fiction, Poetry: oh my!
 In this introductory course, we will venture over the rainbow to the land of writing activities, short fiction, writing workshops and beyond.
 Be careful: once you venture into these waters, you may never be the same! |

-WRTG 260 Introduction to Creative Writing | Rebecca Cuthbert Section 03 Section 04 Section 05 | As the prerequisite for all higher-level creative writing courses, this multi-genre course will introduce core concepts in creative writing, with readings of published works and peer works, as well as regular writing exercises. |
+WRTG 260 Introduction to Creative Writing | Rebecca Cuthbert Section 03 Section 04 | As the prerequisite for all higher-level creative writing courses, this multi-genre course will introduce core concepts in creative writing, with readings of published works and peer works, as well as regular writing exercises. |

-| Michael Sheehan Section 01 | In this course, we will consider creative writing that goes beyond the page and experiment with forms of writing across different genres (erasure poetry, graphic memoir, video games, and more). |
+WRTG 365 Form and Theory of Writing | Michael Sheehan Section 01 | In this course, we will consider creative writing that goes beyond the page and experiment with forms of writing across different genres (erasure poetry, graphic memoir, video games, and more). |

 WRTG 367

-| Dr. Scott Johnston Section 01 | Building on the work done in ENGL 100, this is a non-fiction writing workshop course in which students compose papers in argumentation exposition and narration. |
+| Dr. Scott Johnston Section 01 | This is a non-fiction writing workshop course in which students compose papers in argumentation exposition and narration.
+Take this course - It's laid back and fun! |

 WRTG 372 Grammar and Style for Writers | Dr. David Kaplin Section 01 | We will examine complex grammar rules and stylistic conventions to hone your non-fiction and fiction prose writing and to better understand and appreciate the writing of others.
 Not for grammar beginners! |